vgurianov/uml-sp/docs/metamodel.md

 A general structure profile builds on semiotic approach.
 It understands of profile as a sign system.
 A stereotype has attributes named "tagged values".
 The tagged value assigns a term.
 Terms reflect the semantics of application domain.
 The triangle of reference (a semantic triangle) is a triangle: Symbol—Meaning— Thing (a referent).
 The triangle we consider as a model of stereotype.
 It is abstract stereotype "AbstractConceptualElement" (see Figure 0).
 The "referent" is a stereotype, the "meaning" is a tagged value of "Concept", and "symbol" is a tagged value of "ID".
 All stereotypes of UML2 SP are children for the stereotype.
 Instance, there is situation the "author The Adventures of Tom Sawyer".
 A model of the author is an object with "Individual" stereotype.
 The stereotype has the tagged value of Concept = “A man is Samuel Clemens” and the tagged value of ID = “Mark Twain”.

 <p><img src="define/Fig1.png" alt="" /></p>
-Figure 1: An object-oriented simulation model of a queue to the barber<br/>
+Figure 1: A general structure UML2 SP <br/>

 According semiotics a sign system has three aspects: syntactics, semantics and pragmatics.
 We group stereotypes as three packages.
 It is Semantic Net Elements, Architectural Elements and SP Models.